 In addition to a major in art/graphic design, Emilee is minoring in arts administration and public relations.
 She serves as the photo editor for the student newspaper, The Beacon, and as the marketing/media specialist for the Student Activities Council.
-She’s a tutor for the art department, an Honors Program student, and a member of an intramural softball team.
+Emilee serves as a tutor for the art department and is an Honors Program student.
 She’s also participated in RUSH, Northwestern’s dance event, and in a Spring Service Project team to Jacksonville, Florida.
 Once she earns her degree from NWC, she plans to go to graduate school.

 The road to Northwestern